 First of all welcome, you will love it here.
 After you read over the FAQs and the general information about Pilates, you will have a basic idea of the method.
 Your first session will be all about learning the basics – you will stay with those ideas for your first 5-10 sessions and then (depending on your goals and instructor input) you will keep moving through the program.
 Expect a vigorous hour that is tailored to you – if you have an injury or any special concerns you will share them with your instructor so s/he will be able to safely work you out.
 Our clients report feeling more energetic and ready to take on the day even after one session!

 I’m a fitness veteran – been there, done that.
 What makes Pilates different than everything else I’ve tried?

 First of all, Pilates is not a fad – this method has been around for a century and has proven results.
 Have you been jumping around from one fitness regimen to the next?
 As Pilates said, “I must be right.
 Never an aspirin.
 Never injured a day in my life.
 The whole country, the whole world, should be doing my exercises.
 They’d be happier.”

-Do you love your current training but you’re looking for a compliment?
-It is one of Pilates main principles that the Classical exercises you will use in your lessons are designed to get you your best body, best physique, and put the other pieces of your training regimen into place.
+Do you love your current training but you’re looking for a complimentary add-on?
+It is one of Pilates main principles that the Classical system you will use in your lessons is designed to get you to your best body, best physique, and put the other pieces of your training regimen into place.
 If you think of your life like a puzzle and the fitness piece isn’t quite fitting, Pilates will help grease the edges and let the puzzle fall into place.